Zhou-Shilin/BaimoInvSee/README.md

 # BaimoInvSee
-BaimoInvSee is a plugin for the Minecraft server software Nukkit that allows server operators to view the inventory of other players.
+BaimoInvSee is a plugin for the Minecraft server PowerNukkitX that allows server operators to view or exchange players' inventory.

 # Installation
 1. Download the latest version of BaimoInvSee from the releases page.